IBEEM-MSU/IBEEM_workflow/README.md

 ## Workflow

+Repositories within the IBEEM GitHub Organization should include README files that include key information about the workflow within the repository, the contributors, and the funding.
+Here is a [template README](https://github.com/NEON-biodiversity/template_repository) with filled-in examples for a NEON biodiversity project.
+The funding statement to include for IBEEM is included below in this README's "Funding" section.

 All repositories should follow R packaging guidelines, even if they will not become official R packages.
 For questions, contact Pat Bills.
 If you work with other programming languages, include a separate directory structure for that (e.g., python/L0).

 The workflow for this repository follows the guidelines set out by the [Environmental Data Initiative (EDI)](https://edirepository.org/).
 Briefly, this involves aligning with FAIR data practices, and employing a workflow that uses different levels for harmonization and derived data products.
 The overall workflow aligns with this EDI diagram: